-Future Success In the Cloud
+Future Success in the Cloud

 Using the Internet to Connect to the Local Consumer

 The net result of these mini-local presences will be far greater than the huge "we have all of the listings" sites.
 Real estate will always be local, and the more local a website is in content, the better its ultimate lead generation.

 Office and Contact-Prospect Management

-However, the main value is in the ability to set up customized databases for real estate brokerage office management, log in from anywhere by agents, and their ability to manage their independent contractor real estate activities on a company-provided system.
+More real estate website providers are integrating back office and marketing tools into their product offerings.
+However, the main value is in the ability to set up customized databases for real estate brokerage office management, universal log-ins, and the ability to manage independent contractor real estate activities.

 Internet Faxing Corporate Account

-Provide Help In Their Accounting
+Provide Accounting Help

 Xpenser.com is a free expense tracking service for independent contractors.